You can create a new blank quiz from your homepage page as soon as you log into your account. Select the ✒️ Create tab option.

-Pro Tip: If you have a Premium account, then you must Tag your Quizzes to your state curriculum whenever possible, or otherwise, the student result's data will not populate your Mastery Dashboards.
+Pro Tip: If you have a Premium account, you must Tag your Quizzes to your state curriculum whenever possible; otherwise, the student data will not populate your Mastery Dashboards.

 Answer Explanation: If a student answers a question wrong, you can have an explanation appear before moving to the next question.

 Subtopic/Skill: The topic or skill the question tests.
 After the quiz, you will be able to see your students' level of proficiency for the different subtopics you've tagged.
-For even better data insights, click 'Align quiz to standard or topic' to match your quiz and its questions to the specific curriculum your school uses!
+For even better data insights, click 'Align quiz to standard or topic' to match your quiz and its questions to your school's specific curriculum.